 Way back in 1990, I was able to pass through this same point called "Saddle" in Halsema Highway on our way to Natubleng, Buguias, Benguet.
-It is called Saddle because it looked like a horse saddle, it being in between two mountains.
-Back then, the Halsema Highway was still rugged that traversing this road wa literally a pain in the butt!
+It is called Saddle because it looked like a horse saddle, as it is located between two mountains.
+Back then, the Halsema Highway was still rugged that traversing this road was literally a pain in the butt!

-What I remember about "Saddle" was the pine trees that literally engulf the place.
+What I remember about "Saddle" were the pine trees that literally engulf the place.
 It was like eating in the wilderness, with all the shrubs and ferns around.
 The greenery is now gone.
-I was surprised, too, that the saddle is no longer a saddle the way it was before, because the "saddle" was leveled, perhaps, to save on road construction cost.
+I was surprised, too, that the saddle is no longer a saddle the way it was before because the "saddle" was leveled, perhaps, to save on road construction cost.

 Halsema Highway now is better than 20 years ago.
 But development has a price.